mesosphere/dcos-commons/docs/pages/developer-guide.md

 ### Lifetime of secrets containing the TLS artifacts

-When a `transport-encryption` item is removed from the service configuration (i.e. YAML file) it is **not** removed from the secret store.
-If the same `transport-encryption` configuration is added back to the service configuration the existing TLS artifact will be used.
+When a `transport-encryption` item is removed from the service configuration (i.e. YAML file), it is **not** removed from the secret store.
+If the same `transport-encryption` configuration is added back to the service configuration, the existing TLS artifact will be used.

 The `UninstallScheduler` responsible for cleaning up service installation will try to remove all TLS artifact secrets previously provisioned by the scheduler.

 ### Task artifacts access

-Each task that requests one or more TLS artfiacts will get artifacts delivered to the task sandbox directory (`$MESOS_SANDBOX`) as a file-based secret.
-This feature ensures that data aren't stored on disk and are held only in memory on virtual filesystem.
-Secret appears as a normal file that can be used in application.
-A task will get only TLS artifacts that are configured in service configuration.
+Each task that requests one or more TLS artifacts will get artifacts delivered to the task sandbox directory (`$MESOS_SANDBOX`) as a file-based secret.
+This feature ensures that data aren't stored on disk and are held only in memory on the virtual filesystem.
+The secret appears as a normal file that can be used by an application.
+A task will only get TLS artifacts that are declared in the service configuration file.

 ## Private key and certificate details

-A scheduler provisions *private key* and `X.509` *certificate* and exposes them to task in various serialization formats.
+The scheduler provisions the *private key* and `X.509` *certificate* and exposes them to the task in various serialization formats.

 ### Private key

-Private key is generated by using Java [`KeyPairGenerator`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyPairGenerator.html) initialized with `RSA` algorithm.
+The private key is generated by using Java [`KeyPairGenerator`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyPairGenerator.html) initialized with `RSA` algorithm.
 The `RSA` key is generated with `2048` bit size based on [NIST recommnedations](https://www.keylength.com/en/4/).

 ### X.509 certificate

 An `X.509` end-entity certificate corresponding to the private key is generated with the help of the [DC/OS certificate authority](https://docs.mesosphere.com/1.9/networking/tls-ssl/ca-api/) by sending it a certificate signing request (CSR, built from the public key).
 The returned end-entity certificate is signed with the private key corresponding to the signing CA certificate that the DC/OS CA is configured with.
 That signing CA certificate can either be a root CA certificate automatically created during DC/OS cluster installation or a user-provided (custom) CA certificate.

-A certificate has following subject information:
+A certificate has the following subject information:

 ```
 CN=[pod-index-task].[service-name]